jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

         podAntiAffinity: ##  👈👈👈
           requiredDuringSchedulingIgnoredDuringExecution: ##  👈👈👈  Hard anti-affinity - guarantees the distribution
           - labelSelector:
-              matchExpressions: ##  👈👈👈  Pod should not be scheduled on the node if a pod with the label app=nginx already present
+              matchExpressions: ##  👈👈👈  Pod should not be scheduled on the node if label app=nginx already present
               - key: app ##  👈👈👈  app=nginx
                 operator: In
                 values: